eduardo-w-bandeira/glosvar/README.md

 - num = number
 - ob = object
     - Pronunced like in "job".
-    - Not obj, because it's a spelling.
+    - Not obj, since it's a spelling.
 - oper = operation | operate
 - orig = original | origin
-    - Pronounced as "OR-ig" (not "ij").
+    - Pronounced as "OR-ig", with a hard 'g' as in 'go'.
 - param = parameter
 - patt = pattern
 - prev = previous